Graduate Programs for Child Psychology in San Diego

 Sources: [i] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-4 | [ii] nces.ed.gov/ipeds/cipcode/cipdetail.aspx?y=55&cipid=88056 | [iii] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-3 | [iv] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-5

-Top 1 Graduate Schools with Developmental & Child Psychology Master's & PhD Programs in San Diego
+Schools with Graduate Programs for Child Psychology in San Diego